 Is Your Business Ready for Pets in the Workplace?

-You may have read all this and decided that a pets in the workplace policy is more trouble than it’s worth.
+You may have read all this and decided that a pet in the workplace policy is more trouble than it’s worth.

 But don’t worry.
-You can still enjoy all the benefits a pets in the workplace policy can bring by taking a holistic approach to employee wellbeing.
+You can still enjoy all the benefits of pets in the workplace policy can bring by taking a holistic approach to employee wellbeing.